bdunko/Practice/README.md

 # Practice

 This is a collection of practice interview problems and solutions.
+Specifically, it is a collection of solutions to almost every problem in Cracking the Coding Interview, with a few other tidbits included.

 Implementation of Sorting Algorithms (found together in [Sorts](https://github.com/bdunko/Practice/blob/master/src/sortsearch/Sorts.java)):
 * Insertion Sort